akbari59/Medical-Persona-Classification-in-Social-Media/README.md

 * Medical Social media post classification.

 ## Dataset
-We will use previously prepared data, where 1581 blogs and 1025 tweets were annotated.
+We will use dataset with 1971 tweets extracted from twitter and annotated manually.

-The inter-annotator agreement between 4 annotators is 0.708 for blogs and 0.70 for tweets.
-The label cardinality of blogs and tweets is 1.18 and 1.24 respectively.
-The maximum label cardinality of a blog is 2 and that of a tweet is 3.
+The label cardinality tweets is 1.8 .
+The maximum label cardinality of a tweet is 3.

-Also, if more data is required then we will either crawl over tweets which have already been labelled or manually generate more data like our predecessors did.

 ## Applications:
 Some of the applications of this problem statement are :